alphapialpha/lets-stream/README.md

 >[!IMPORTANT]
 >Pay attention to upper and lower case for names and keys in the urls above, they have to exactly match the entries in your auth.json

+## Updating the auth.json
+You can edit the ```auth/auth.json``` without a problem while the system is running.
+When done editing and saved simply run the ```./update.sh``` command so the new auth.json gets copied into the running container.
+No need for restarts.